daodiseomirror/docs/user-guide/meth-dual-yield/sending-tokens.md

 ### From Ethereum

-From My Page of mETH, user can navigate to Send page and transfer ERC-20 Mirror tokens to other Ethereum or Terra addresses.&#x20;
+From My Page of mETH, user can navigate to Send page and transfer ERC-20 Mirror tokens to other Ethereum or Daodiseo addresses.&#x20;

 ![](<../../.gitbook/assets/image (103).png>)

-Tokens transferred from mETH to Terra are converted back to CW-20 and can be used on Mirror Web App.&#x20;
+Tokens transferred from mETH to Daodiseo are converted back to CW-20 and can be used on Mirror Web App.&#x20;

 ![](<../../.gitbook/assets/image (92).png>)